 At Willowbrook Dr. Saul Krugman Purposely Infected Patients With Hepatitis

-From 1955 until 1970, Dr. Saul Krugman tried to find a treatment for hepatitis by purposely infecting patients at Willowbrook State School.
+From 1955 until 1970, Dr. Saul Krugman tried to find a treatment for hepatitis by intentionally infecting patients at Willowbrook State School.
 He passed the virus on to them in their food – which he spiked with feces that had the virus in it.
 He also injected live forms of the virus into uninfected patients.
 None of this was done with the consent of either the patients or their parents and legal guardians.

-Patients Were Kept In Cramped, Unhygenic Conditions
+Patients Were Kept In Cramped, Unhygienic Conditions

-Unlike today, where background checks are required of people who want to work with children, patients, or other people in pretty much any way, back when Willowbrook was open, this wasn't necessary.
+Unlike today, where background checks are required of people who want to work with children, patients, or other people in pretty much any way, when Willowbrook was open, this wasn't necessary.
 So, anyone could work there, regardless of their proclivities and past crimes.
 This led to rampant sexual, physical, and emotional abuse of the patients by the people paid to care for them.

-Despite The "School" In The Name, Very Little Was Actually Taught There
+Despite The 'School' In The Name, Very Little Was Actually Taught There

 Willowbrook State School presented itself as a place of learning, and its occupants should have been taught basic curriculum within its walls.
 However, this didn't happen.
 Instead, the people in charge never put any educational structure in place, and the few attempts at education were aimed at very few students for a short period of time.